-Late Assignments - No late assignments will be accepted.
+Late Assignments - No late assignments will be accepted and will automatically receive a zero grade; this applies to group assignments also.

 ATTENDANCE -- see Attendance Policy (below): You are expected to be present, to have completed the readings and to contribute during class discussion.
 You are responsible for any and all assignments made in class.
 Missing an announcement is not considered an excuse to make up an assignment.